 Umbrella trial designs

-In umbrella trials, patients are enrolled with one cancer type but with different genetic changes within each tumor and consists of many small sub-trials to test multiple drugs simultaneously in one large trial.
+In umbrella trials, patients are enrolled with one cancer type but with different genetic changes within each tumor and consist of many small sub-trials to test multiple drugs simultaneously in one large trial.

 - Patients receive different targeting treatments matched to their genetic aberration.